 I am Professor of Accounting, Governance and Society and Director of the Centre for the Analisis of Investment Risk at the Alliance Manchester Business School.
 I joined AMBS in April 2020, after having held a Chair in Accounting, Governance and Social innovation at the University of Edinburgh Business School, where I also was Dean of Special Projects at the College of Arts, Humanities and Social Sciences until April 2018.
 I am also an Associate Fellow at the Saïd Business School of the University of Oxford, where I am still Honorary Senior Research Fellow at Italian Studies at Oxford, which I co-founded while being there as Reader in Accounting at the Saïd Business School (in association with an Official Studentship, i.e. fellowship, at Christ Church).
 I have been serving on the Thought Leadership and Ethics Committee of the AICPA-CIMA for a few years and I now Chair the Corporate Reporting Development Panel.
 I currently serve on the ‘Cost Estimation and Planning’ Panel of the UK Ministry of Defence, reporting to the MoD Secretary of State.
-In 2019-20, I was a Member of the Advisory Group on the Future of Corporate Reporting at the Financial Reporting Council in 2019-20.
-I am also Senior Editor of Organization Studies and will serve as co-Editor in Chief of the journal from September 2021.
+In 2019-20, I was a Member of the Advisory Group on the Future of Corporate Reporting at the Financial Reporting Council.

 My academic journey begun at the University of Palermo, where I graduated in Economics and Management before pursuing my doctoral studies at the University of Catania.
 After my doctorate, I was awarded a Marie Curie Fellowship by the European Commission to pursue studies on management control system in large multinational organisations at the School of Accounting and Finance at the University of Manchester.
 I then moved to the University Carlos III of Madrid, as assistant professor, and to Oxford as Lecturer and then Reader in Accounting.
 Before joining Edinburgh, I was Professor of Accounting and Management Control at IE Business School, Madrid.